• Skip to primary navigation

 • Cayenne Pepper

-Make sure you cut the thick wedges of potato evenly.
-If some fries are fatter than others the cooking time required will be inconsistent.
+Tip: Make sure you cut the thick wedges of potato evenly.
+If some steak cut fries are thicker than others the cooking time required will be inconsistent.
 I recommend using 4 large potatoes that are similar in size and shape.
 It makes it easier to make consistent cuts.

 When you flip the fries on the oven rack, pierce one with a fork to test for doneness.
 That will give you an idea of how much longer is required.

-• Ketchup - A classic with fries for a reason!
+• Ketchup - A classic for pairing with delicious fries for a reason!

 • Honey Mustard